tedai-hackathon/maptodon/README.md

 - **Decentralized:** Built on a decentralized architecture ensuring data integrity and accessibility.
 - **Open Source:** Transparent, modifiable and freely accessible source code.

+## Presentation

+View the [maptodon presentation](https://speakerdeck.com/shiblumi/maptodon-presentation) on Speaker Deck to get an in-depth overview of the project and its features.

 ## Apps

 ### iOS App [`/maptodon-ios`](/maptodon-ios)